tari-labs/tari-university/src/network-analysis/probabilistic-attack/probabilistic_attack_vector_analysis_building_blocks.md

 ### Appendix A: Definitions of Terms

 Definitions of terms presented here are high level and general in nature.
-Full statistical definitions are available in the cited references.

 - **Probability Density Function (PDF):**<a name="pdf"> </a> A statistical expression that defines a probability distribution for a continuous random variable instead of a discrete random variable ([[11]], [[12]]).